Wolf-Hirschhorn Syndrome, 4p16.3 Deletion, FISH

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-1. Van Dyke DL, Wiktor A: Clinical cytogenetics.
+1. Van Dyke DL, Wiktor A: Chapter 26: Clinical cytogenetics.
 In Laboratory Medicine.
-6th edition.
+Sixth edition.
 Edited by K McClatchey.
-Baltimore, Williams & Wilkins, 2002, Chapter 26
+Baltimore, Williams and Wilkins, 2002

 2. Jones K: Deletion 4p syndrome.
 In Smith’s Recognizable Patterns of Human Malformation.
 Sixth edition.
 Philadelphia, Elsevier Saunders, 2005